ukalwa/worms-on-paper/README.md

 -   Download & Install [Matlab R2016a]
 -   Install Image Processing Toolbox

-It was tested on Windows and Mac OS X.
+It was tested on Windows 10 and Mac OS X.

 Usage
 =====

-Run uPAD_tracker_plastic.m to get started
+To start, please run `Matlab/uPAD_tracker_plastic.m`

 Steps involved
 ==============